-During the session, I talked to the gynae about symptoms that had started as far back as 7 years, that at the time had seemed unconnected to hormones.
-Then I braced myself for the bad news.
+Eventually, I was referred by my GP to a Gynaecologist.
+During the session I talked about symptoms that started as far back as seven years that seemed unconnected to hormones.
+I braced myself for bad news.

 “You’re not experiencing anything I haven’t already seen many times before.
 I know what is happening to you.
 There is no over-the-counter cure.
 Everything you are describing is absolutely normal.
-Welcome to menopause!” she said.
+Welcome to menopause,” she said.

 There was no space to sit back and take care of me.

-There was always someone who knew exactly what I was going through.
-They were on hand to share their experience and offer their guidance or suggestions.
-I realised that my lifestyle needed a complete overhaul if I wanted better outcomes for myself.
+There was always someone who knew exactly what I was going through and on hand to share their experiences and offer guidance and suggestions.

-Hormones and Skin Symptoms
+Hormones and skin

-I had dabbled in creating my own skin creams when I was younger, particularly during pregnancy, when I was very interested in ‘clean’ products.
+It got me thinking.
+I had dabbled in creating my own skincare creams when I was younger, particularly during pregnancy when I was very interested in ‘clean’ products.

 Already empowered with a strong knowledge of essential oils and plants, I began to research more deeply.

 The rash on my face was a horrendous physical symptom of menopause.
 However, it forced me to realise that self-care is not in a beauty jar.

-I understand now that self-care is about making informed choices that nourish me.
-All of our suppliers of raw ingredients are certified organic – but I sought out those that had values which aligned with mine; those that strive for equality, a cleaner planet and a circular economy.
+I understand now that self-care is about making informed choices that nourish.
+All of our suppliers of raw ingredients are certified organic but I also sought out those with values aligned to mine.
+Those that strive for equality; a cleaner planet and a circular economy.